CS228 Homework 1

 - How many shells am I running on isoptera?
 Run "who", and count the entries for user seth.

-- What happens if you run the command "ssh isoptera" on isoptera?
+- What happens if you run the command "ssh isoptera" on isoptera? (hint: Notice what happens if you exit the sesson after doing this)

 - I have hidden a secret in the directory /tmp, in a file called "secret".
 What is the secret?
 You can use the "cat" command to print out the file, or open it in a text editor (nano, etc).